pdm-project/pdm/README.md

 ## Why not virtualenv?

-Now the majority of Python packaging tools also act as virtualenv managers.
-It is for the benifit of isolating project environments.
-But things will get tricky when it comes to nested venvs: One installs the virtualenv manager using a venv capsulated Python, and create more venvs using the tool which is based on a capsulated Python.
-One day a minor release of Python out and one has to check all those venvs and upgrade them if required.
+The majority of Python packaging tools also act as virtualenv managers to gain the ability to isolate project environments.
+But things get tricky when it comes to nested venvs: One installs the virtualenv manager using a venv capsulated Python, and create more venvs using the tool which is based on a capsulated Python.
+One day a minor release of Python is released and one has to check all those venvs and upgrade them if required.

-While PEP 582, in the other hand, introduce a way to decouple Python interpreter with project environments.
-It is a relative new proposal and there are not many tools supporting it, among which there is [pyflow], but it is written with Rust and can't get much help from the big Python community.
+PEP 582, on the other hand, introduces a way to decouple the Python interpreter from project environments.
+It is a relative new proposal and there are not many tools supporting it (one that does is is [pyflow]), but it is written with Rust and thus can't get much help from the big Python community.
-Moreover, due to the same reason, it can't act as a PEP 517 backend.
+For the same reason it can't act as a PEP 517 backend.

 ## Installation: